Amanda Radnage

 Amanda Joy Radnage (born 27 September 1951) is a female retired British international swimmer.

 Swimming career

 She competed in the women's 200 metre breaststroke at the 1972 Summer Olympics.

 She represented England and won a bronze medal in the 200 metres breaststroke, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
 At the ASA National British Championships she won the 110 yards breaststroke title in 1967 and 1970.

+Personal life

+Around 1974, she married Nils Purser, when 22; he was the Director of Education from 1992, of Newcastle-upon-Tyne.